8 Must-Do Outdoor Adventures on the North Carolina Coast

 Kayaking is fun, but stand-up paddleboarding is exciting.
 Paddling these overgrown surfboards is easier than it looks, and navigating the marshes or even surfing from the top of a paddleboard takes water sports to a new level.
 After one lesson you’ll be exploring on your own or as part of a guided tour.
 Many outfitters – like Kitty Hawk Water Sports and Hook, Line & Paddle – offer lessons, tours and rentals.

 North Carolina’s coast, “The Graveyard of the Atlantic,” is littered with shipwrecks and other features divers can explore.
 Charter boats take experienced divers out up to 59 miles offshore, while novices can take their first scuba class and be in the water in a day or two.
-No matter where you are on the coast, dive centers like Discovery Diving, Outer Banks Dive Center and SCUBA Now will help you get wet.
+No matter where you are on the coast, dive centers like Discovery Diving and SCUBA Now will help you get in on the action.

 Hang Gliding and Skydiving